 Content categories: One specific, short-term proposal is related to minimising the potential risks that content categories can pose.
 Used in bid requests to describe the page context of an impression, content categories could be associated with user IDs or other personal information and inadvertently become special category data, which cannot be processed without the user’s explicit consent (which is a separate requirement under GDPR to consent for processing non-special category data).
 This is an area of significant concern for the ICO.
 To address this we plan to adopt some ‘rules’ for the UK market that would minimise the inclusion of content category data in a bid request when it is generated (i.e. in the site object field ‘site.pagecat’, that draws on the IAB Tech Lab Content Taxonomy).
 Our understanding is that this information is not critical to the ad serving process or other associated processes (such as content verification, which uses other data).
 We are working on how we define these ‘rules’ and how they can be technically implemented in practice.
 We will provide more details when we can, but we intend to make a specific commitment to the ICO on this in our response.

-We welcome feedback on the proposals in the matrix, and the specific proposal described above relating to content categories.
-Please send any questions, requests for clarification, or particular considerations we should take into account to firstname.lastname@example.org by Monday 2 December.
+We welcomed feedback on the proposals in the matrix, and the specific proposal described above relating to content categories.
+The deadline for this was Monday 2 December.

-On Wednesday 4 December, we will be hosting an event at our Macklin Street event space to give members the opportunity to hear what feedback we’ve had, ask questions and hear about next steps.
-Sign up here.
+On Wednesday 4 December, we hosted an event to give members the opportunity to hear what feedback we’ve had, ask questions and hear about next steps.

-We will review members’ feedback and then finalise our response to submit to the ICO in mid-December.
+We are in the process of reviewing members’ feedback and finalising our response to submit to the ICO in mid-December.
 We will continue to keep you updated through emails and via our website.